Torsors on loop groups and the Hitchin fibration: Introduction

 \begin{pp-tweak}[Notation and conventions] All our rings are commutative, with unit, except that sometimes we also use \emph{nonunital} rings, whose only distinctive feature is that they need not have a multiplicative identity (but are still commutative).
 Every ring is a nonunital ring and, more generally, so is every ideal in any nonunital ring.
 For a module $M$ over ring $A$ and an $a \in A$, we let $M\langle a\rangle$ denote the elements of $M$ killed by $a$ and set

 For brevity, we call the spectrum of an algebraically closed field a \emph{geometric point}.
 For a scheme $S$, we denote a choice of a geometric point above an $s \in S$ by $\ov{s}$.
-We say that $S$ is \emph{seminormal} if every universal homeomorphism $S' \ra S$ that induces isomorphisms on residue fields has a unique section (compare with \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0EUS}{0EUS}, \href{https://stacks.math.columbia.edu/tag/0EUT}{0EUT}}, where the seminormalization of $S$ is defined as the initial object of the category of such universal homeomorphisms); by \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0EUQ}{0EUQ}}, every seminormal $S$ is reduced.
-For a vector bundle $\sV$ on a scheme $S$, we often identify $\sV$ with the $S$-scheme $\underline{\Spec}_{\sO_S}(\Sym(\sV^\vee))$ whose functor of points is $S' \mapsto \Gamma(S', \sV \tensor_{\sO_S} \sO_{S'})$ (see \cite{SGA3Inew}*{I, 4.6.5.1}).
-Unless indicated otherwise, we form cohomology in the fppf topology, but whenever the coefficient sheaf is a smooth group scheme we implicitly make the identification \cite{Gro68c}*{11.7} with \'{e}tale cohomology.
+We say that $S$ is \emph{seminormal} if every universal homeomorphism $S' \ra S$ that induces isomorphisms on residue fields has a unique section (compare with \cite{SP}*{Lemma \href{https://stacks.math.columbia.edu/tag/0EUS}{0EUS}, Definition \href{https://stacks.math.columbia.edu/tag/0EUT}{0EUT}}, where the seminormalization of $S$ is defined as the initial object of the category of such universal homeomorphisms); by \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/0EUQ}{0EUQ}}, every seminormal $S$ is reduced.
+For a vector bundle $\sV$ on a scheme $S$, we often identify $\sV$ with the $S$-scheme $\underline{\Spec}_{\sO_S}(\Sym(\sV^\vee))$ whose functor of points is $S' \mapsto \Gamma(S', \sV \tensor_{\sO_S} \sO_{S'})$ (see \cite{SGA3Inew}*{Expos\'{e}~I, Corollaire 4.6.5.1}).
+Unless indicated otherwise, we form cohomology in the fppf topology, but whenever the coefficient sheaf is a smooth group scheme we implicitly make the identification \cite{Gro68c}*{Th\'{e}or\`{e}me 11.7} with \'{e}tale cohomology.

-We follow \cite{SGA3IIInew} for the basic theory of reductive group schemes, which, in particular, are required to have connected fibers (see the definition \cite{SGA3IIInew}*{XIX, 2.7}).
-For instance, we freely use the \'{e}tale local existence of splittings and pinnings (see \cite{SGA3IIInew}*{XXII, 1.13, 2.3; XXIII,~1.1}) or the classification of split pinned reductive groups by root data (see \cite{SGA3IIInew}*{XXV, 1.1}).
-We let $\sR(G)$ denote the root datum associated to a splitting of $G$ by \cite{SGA3IIInew}*{XXII, 1.14}; the choice of a splitting will not matter when we use $\sR(G)$.
+We follow \cite{SGA3IIInew} for the basic theory of reductive group schemes, which, in particular, are required to have connected fibers (see the definition \cite{SGA3IIInew}*{Expos\'{e} XIX, D\'{e}finition 2.7}).
+For instance, we freely use the \'{e}tale local existence of splittings and pinnings (see \cite{SGA3IIInew}*{Expos\'{e}~XXII, D\'{e}finition 1.13, Corollaire 2.3; Expos\'{e} XXIII, D\'{e}finition 1.1}) or the classification of split pinned reductive groups by root data (see \cite{SGA3IIInew}*{Expos\'{e} XXV, Th\'{e}or\`{e}me 1.1}).
+We let $\sR(G)$ denote the root datum associated to a splitting of $G$ by \cite{SGA3IIInew}*{Expos\'{e} XXII, Proposition 1.14}; the choice of a splitting will not matter when we use $\sR(G)$.
 For a Lie algebra $\fg$ and an $a\in\kg$, we let

 Similarly, we denote the adjoint action of a group $G$ on $\Lie(G)$ by $\Ad(-)$.
 We let $C_G(-)$ denote a centralizer subgroup of $G$, and we let $\mathrm{Cent}(-)$ denote the center.

 For a scheme $S$ and an affine $S$-group $G$ acting on an affine $S$-scheme $X$, we let $X\!\sslash\!
 G$ denote the affine $S$-scheme given by the $\underline{\Spec}_{\sO_S}$ of the equalizer between the action and the inclusion of a factor maps (so that the coordinate rings of $X\!\sslash\!
 G$ are the rings of invariants):